Prevention Research Support Program

 The Prevention Research Support Program (PRSP) provides funding to NSW research organisations conducting prevention and early intervention research that aligns with NSW Health priorities.
 PRSP funding aims to support research, build research capability, and enable translation of evidence from research into policy and practice.

-Each funded stream includes a range of academic organisations and partners who will work closely with NSW Health organisations and other health services in NSW, bringing together a breadth of expertise to ensure research is translated into policy and practice.
+Each funded stream includes a range of academic organisations and partners who work closely with NSW Health and other health services in NSW, bringing together a breadth of expertise to ensure research is translated into policy and practice.

 Stream 1: Preventive health – Obesity, diabetes and physical activity